rmunjal123/trolly_tracking/README.md

 1. "cd detector/YOLOv3/weight/" Download Yolov3.weights from https://pjreddie.com/media/files/yolov3.weights
+2. You can use the other YOLOv3 detector to train for your own use and put your own weights file under .\detector\YOLOv3_pytorch\logs
-2. Create a virtual environment
+3. Create a virtual environment
-3. "pip install -r requirements.txt", pytorch should be installed seperately from https://pytorch.org/ depending on CPU/GPU
+4. "pip install -r requirements.txt", pytorch should be installed seperately from https://pytorch.org/ depending on CPU/GPU
    * some packages should be installed manually *
 5. Change the "project_root" to your own root string in the /deepsort/.env file
 6. Install redis and execute "redis-server.exe redis.windows.conf" to launch the Redis Server